 Despite the country’s efforts to prevent and treat HIV, multilevel barriers and challenges exist, and have been documented in recent publications (including in the AIDS and Behavior and LGBT Health among others) by scholars and researchers at the Social Intervention Group (SIG) and the Global Health Research Center of Central Asia (GHRCCA).

 Introducing UNI → Innovation: Engaging MSM in care continuum using face-to-face and digital social networking methods

 As with MSM in other countries and parts of the world, MSM in Kazakhstan experience high levels of stigma and discrimination.
 For this population, issues of discretion and safety take on greater importance, and social networks become important means of transmitting information and engaging in change.

-UNI is a social network-based intervention designed to allow individuals to sharing and promoting health within their personal social networks.
+UNI is a social network-based intervention designed to allow individuals to share and promote health within their personal social networks.
 MSM themselves are experts in how and from whom to find safe, compassionate care, and will collaboratively explore ways of sharing their knowledge with others.

 UNI will engage over 1,000 MSM in three largest cities of the country.
 The international organizations and the LGBT community in Kazakhstan are expressing their hopes for the project to become a milestone to the support and development of the LGBT rights in the country and in the Central Asian region overall.

 “I believe UNI’s new and modern approach is taking a major step to change the unfortunate HIV [situation] in Kazakhstan and will have a significant impact on human lives.”

 –Timur Khassanov, UNI Working Group member

 Moreover, the UNI intervention will be the first science-based program in Kazakhstan to specifically and systematically include social media as a tool for HIV prevention and care.

 Rolling out UNI in Kazakhstan: Will social networks help prevent HIV?